KlauMack/ckan/doc/ckan-docker-setup.rst

 For development setup or if a different OS is being used for maintaining CKAN site, a Docker Compose setup works great.
 In this section a brief setup instrunctions will be described.

-For a more detailed setup go here: `ckan-docker <https://github.com/ckan/ckan-docker>`_
+For a more detailed explanation go here: `ckan-docker <https://github.com/ckan/ckan-docker>`_

 ---------------------
 Overview